dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 sustained through high tax volume via highly profitable private & state enterprise.
 That which cannot be supported through enterprise must be borrowed or even literally printed by the government.
-However it can be provided, the people will be asking for it and expecting.
-High levels of unemployment lead to lots of idle people who take to the internet and demand more expansive programs.
+However it can be provided, the people will be asking for it and expecting more of it.
+High levels of unemployment lead to lots of idle people who vent their unrest on the internet and demand more expansive programs.

 The dependency on expansive social programs, debt-backed or not, leads to currency stability issues.
+This resulting inflation leads to poor performance in bond markets, which impedes debt security options for central banking.
 In the past, currency dynamics were mostly restricted to a small number of currencies at the same time in the global system.
 Yet, here, you have these disruptive dynamics occuring system-wide.
-Because of that, there is a high likelihood of several simultaneous positive feedback loops in forex markets that multiplies turbulence and cause massive amounts of wealth to evaporate.
-These forex dynamics and massively redistributed wealth will strongly shape world politics.
+Because of that, there is a high likelihood of several simultaneous positive feedback loops in forex markets.
+These multiply turbulence and cause massive amounts of wealth to evaporate.
+These forex dynamics and massive redistributions of wealth will strongly shape world politics.

 All of these factors can lead to war, but the unpredictable, global currency dynamics in particular.
 War & unrest lead to more of